Skip links

 • IP address

 This data is not merged with other data sources.
 The collection of this data is based on Art.
 6 para.
 1 lit. f GDPR.
-The collection of this data is based on Art.
-6 para.
 The website operator has a legitimate interest in the technically error-free presentation and optimization of its website – for this purpose, the server log files must be collected.
+The location of the website’s server is geographically in Germany.

 13. Geotargeting

+We use the IP address and other information provided by the user (in particular zip code in the context of registration or ordering) for regional targeting (so-called “geotargeting”).
 Regional targeting is used, for example, to automatically show you regional offers or advertisements that are often more relevant to users.
 The legal basis for the use of the IP address and any other information provided by the user (in particular zip code) is Art.
 6 para.
 1 lit. f GDPA, based on our interest in ensuring more accurate targeting and thus providing offers and advertising with greater relevance to users.
+In the process, part of the IP address and the additional information provided by the user (in particular zip code) are merely read out and not stored separately.
+You can prevent geotargeting by using, for example, a VPN or proxy server that prevents precise localization.
+In addition, depending on the browser used, you can also deactivate location localization in the corresponding browser settings (insofar as the respective browser supports this).
+We use geotargeting on our website for the following purposes:

 • Customer approach